Saturday, August 16, 2025

 Yep, the N64 was quite the graphical leap.

 Powering up your lasers is paramount in this game.
-The initial single green laser is very weak, but gather several powerups and you'll have a ROCKIN' DOUBLE BLUE LASER OF DOOM.
+The initial single green laser is very weak, but gather several powerups and it'll max out as a Double Blue Laser.

 Most of the villains in this game are, oddly enough, apes.
 Between this and Andross bearing a striking resemblance to Cornelius, I can only conclude that this game takes some inspiration from Planet of the Apes.
 Which might also explain the Corneria name.